KhuramWalayat/technical-interview/README.md

 ## Submitting your work

+**Please submit your work at least 24 hours before your scheduled interview.**

 You have multiple options for submitting your work:
 1. If you used GitHub Codespaces, you can simply push your changes to a fork of this repository and share the link with us.
 This is also the reccomended option if you used Dev Containers locally.
 Do not make a pull request; just share the link to your forked repository.
 2. If you would prefer not to make a public repository on GitHub, you can send us the diff of your changes as a patch file.
 You can create a patch file by running the following command from the root of the repository: